Careers in child welfare

 - Opportunities to participate in UWM's Full Time IV-E program for eligible staff

-Associated challenges of a career in child welfare programs
+Associated challenges of a career in child well-being programs

 - Can you deal with the emotional drain and trauma of working with abused children?